timfox456/SameFileFinder/README.md

 A discussion of soft and hard links.

-Hard links are multiple links to the same file.
+Hard links are multiple filesystem links to the same file.
 These will have the same inode number as the other links to the file.
 So, to detect this, we have to get the inode ID.
 Unfortunately there is not a language independent way in Java to do this.
 If we see the same inode ID, then this file is NOT a duplicate file, because it's the same inode as the previous.

-Symbolic links we want to ignore completely.
+Symbolic links we want to ignore completely, unless they are directories.
 We also want to make sure that our file traversing code is not confused by symbolic links.

 ### Running